 - Large acreage of contiguous, high quality forest - Rare, threatened, endangered and watchlist plants - Biodiversity areas - Unique habitats or topography - Wetlands of high quality (including wetlands of special state concern) - Aquatic biological community rated good or excellent - Special trout management areas - Design and construct a context-sensitive replacement of the existing railroad bridge where Clarksburg Road passes beneath the CSX railroad tracks to improve access between Clarksburg and Clopper Roads (Sites BB, BE and BF). - Retain the 1927 railroad bridge over Clarksburg Road (MD 121) in the Boyds Historic District as long as feasible.
 The bridge replacement may result from CSX adding a third track. - Should the historic structure be replaced, locate the new railroad bridge immediately east of the existing bridge to limit negative impacts to the historic district.
-Design the new intersection to improve turning movements, overall operations and enhance sightlines at Clarksburg and Clopper Roads. - Retain the existing underpass, if feasible, to provide a safe and comfortable pedestrian and bicycle connection between the Hoyles Mill Natural Surface Trail, Hoyles Mill Conservation Park, Boyds Local Park and Black Hill Regional Park. - Design the new road under the new railroad bridge to modern standards with a span wide enough to accommodate a sidewalk on the west side connecting to the MARC station, a sidepath on the east side and bikeable shoulders on both sides of Clarksburg Road.
+Design the new intersection to improve turning movements, overall operations and enhance sightlines at Clarksburg and Clopper Roads. - Retain the existing underpass, if feasible, to provide a safe and comfortable pedestrian and bicycle connection between the Hoyles Mill Natural Surface Trail, Hoyles Mill Conservation Park, Boyds Local Park and Black Hill Regional Park. - This Plan offers two alternatives connecting Clarksburg Road to Clopper Road: an underpass or a bridge.

-- Ensure a context-sensitive design that complements the rural and historic context while protecting nearby natural resources and visual impacts on the historic district. - Coordinate the alignment of the replacement underpass to limit its adverse effects on Black Hill Regional Park, the Hoyles Mill Natural Surface Trail connection and environmentally sensitive natural resources in this area.
-These natural features include forested buffers around water resources and county-designated Best Natural Areas within the park. - During the design and construction of the replacement bridge, the design will be subject to the M-NCPPC Policy for Parks (see sidebar). - Coordinate the new bridge design with members of the Planning Department's Historic Preservation Office, Department of Parks, Rustic Roads Advisory Committee and the community.
+- For the underpass option, design the new road under the new railroad bridge to modern standards with a span wide enough to accommodate a sidewalk on the west side connecting to the MARC station, a sidepath on the east side and bikeable shoulders on both sides of Clarksburg Road. - Ensure a context-sensitive design that complements the rural and historic context while protecting nearby natural resources and visual impacts on the historic district. - Coordinate the alignment of the replacement underpass or bridge to limit its adverse effects on Black Hill Regional Park, the Hoyles Mill Natural Surface Trail connection and environmentally sensitive natural resources in this area.
+These natural features include forested buffers around water resources and countydesignated Best Natural Areas within the park. - During the design and construction of the replacement bridge, the design will be subject to the M-NCPPC Policy for Parks (see sidebar). - Coordinate the new bridge design with members of the Planning Department's Historic Preservation Office, Department of Parks, Rustic Roads Advisory Committee and the community.